lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

  - Request GCP account from your organization --OR-- set up GCP new account
  - Create a **GCP PROJECT** for your research project

- - Use **each** GCP Project as a container for GCP service instances, i.e. my Virtual Machine instance is located the Google datacenter in us-east and in my GCP Project named 'my-research-project'
+ - Use **each** GCP Project as a container for your research project
+ - Add GCP service instances to your GCP Project, i.e. my Virtual Machine instance is located the Google datacenter in us-east and in my GCP Project named 'my-research-project'

   [![GCP Resource Hierarchy](/images/resources.png)]()